-It’s clear that a lot of the “secret cancer cure” myths arise in the pseudoscience websites.
+It’s clear that a lot of the “secret cancer cure” myths arise in the typical pseudoscience websites.
 They’re pushing “natural” cures that are 100% effective in “curing” every known cancer with no side effects.
 What’s the evidence?
 You just need to trust them.

 A quick, oversimplified cancer primer